ltgcgo/painted-palette/README.md

 ## Running
 ### Steps
+> **Warning**: Only Deno supports proxies.
+Node.js does not respect proxy settings.

-> **Warning**: BSD and PonyOS are not supported.
+> **Warning**: BSD, iOS and PonyOS are not supported.
 Feel free to contribute to improve compatibility.

 > **Warning**: It's considered a bad idea to run the bot on your main.
 Spin up disposable alts for bots is recommended.